GitzJoey/TKBARUPHP/readme.md

 like buy, sell, stock, report.
 But it still open to extend the capabilities like, linking to bank, payment, payroll, accounting, etc.

-The Goal is to become the most up to date POS system using the most up to date technology and based with the best practice that every people in the world is using.

 This project is porting from Java version, you can find the Java version [here!](https://github.com/gitzjoey/tkbarujava/)

+# The Goal
+The Goal is to become the ***most up to date*** POS system using the most up to date technology and based with the best practice that every people in the world is using.

 # Requirements
 * [Latest PHP 5](http://php.net)